 Pediatric developmental therapists help to ensure that your child's physical performance in every day activities is at its best.
 Pediatric developmental therapists rely on the implementation of their expert knowledge of the neurological, musculoskeletal, cardiopulmonary, and allied systems to help your child in any one of the following ways:

-- Achieve age-appropriate developmental milestones (e.g.; head control, rolling, sitting, crawl, stand, walk)
+Achieve age-appropriate developmental milestones (e.g.; head control, rolling, sitting, crawl, stand, and walking)